openplanttools/imodeljs-apps/README.md

 34. Move configuration.ts set-up into the Electron viewer instead. - Zach *in progress*
 35. In Production, fix the list of projects. - Zach *in progress*
 36. In Production, fix the briefcase id error (if this is not just a conncetion issue).
-37. Rework Titles - Nick *in progress*
+37. Rework Titles - Nick *mostly done*
 38. Put button selections in the menu
 39. Fix scrolling issue with properties tool - Nick **Done**